bellmann-engineering/upskilling_homework/SW_Dev_Effectiveness_IV_Homework/README.md

 ## Your Tasks

-# Exercise: AAA-Pattern and Unit Testing for an E-Commerce Shopping Cart

-## Objective

 Practice the AAA pattern and unit testing in C++ by creating a class for an e-commerce shopping cart and writing unit tests to ensure its functionality.

 ## Instructions